fixmol/fixmol/README.md

 ### Hello everyone! 👋

 I really like what I do, so I will upload my small projects here.
-I am always open for communication and discussion, for any questions please contact me! 💬😄
+For questions please contact me!💬

 ### Programming languages and tools: